Tornadoes of 2017: July 1 (United States)

-July 11–12 (United States)
+July 20 (United States)

-A small two-day outbreak of tornadoes impacted the northern Great Plains and Great Lakes regions of the United States, with a majority of the tornadoes touching down in the state of North Dakota.
-This included a large, high-end EF2 multiple-vortex tornado on July 11 that passed near the town of Buxton, snapping and uprooting many trees and destroying outbuildings as it impacted multiple farmsteads.
-The same parent supercell storm produced another high-end EF2 tornado that destroyed barns, power poles, and grain bins near Halstad, Minnesota.
-A third EF2 tornado near Ulen, Minnesota, tossed hay bales more than a half-mile through the air, snapped many trees, and destroyed a shed.
-A few weak tornadoes also occurred on July 12, including an EF0 that downed many trees in East Bethel, Minnesota, some of which landed on homes, vehicles, and outbuildings.
-Overall, this outbreak produced 18 tornadoes and did not result in any fatalities.

-July 20 (New York)

 Four tornadoes touched down in upstate New York on July 20.
 An EF1 tornado struck the town of Holland, downing many trees and resulting in many blocked roads and railways in the area.
 Several structures also sustained damage.
 The most significant tornado of the event was an EF2 tornado that struck Hamburg, tearing the roof off a building, and damaging numerous cars and the grandstand at the local fairgrounds.
 Many trees were downed, multiple homes were damaged, and a large garage structure had its roof torn off.
 An EF1 tornado near Angelica, as well as an EF0 tornado near Houghton caused damage to trees, homes, and outbuildings.
 No fatalities occurred as a result of these tornadoes.